sttp/net-cppapi/src/lib/README.md

 #### Rebuilding SWIG Wrappers

-Rebuild wrapper code in the `sttp.net.lib` and `sttp.net` projects from the SWIG source file [`sttp.i`](sttp.i) can be accomplished by executing the [create-csharp-wrapper](create-csharp-wrapper.bat) script.
+Rebuilding wrapper code in the `sttp.net.lib` and `sttp.net` projects from the SWIG source file [`sttp.i`](sttp.i) can be accomplished by executing the [create-csharp-wrapper](create-csharp-wrapper.bat) script.
 This requires [SWIG](http://www.swig.org/) already be available in path.
 At writing, this code was compiled with SWIG version 4.0.